Wazuh on K8s: 7 Frameworks, Auto-Remediation, One Chart

 wazuh_alerts_total | counter | Total alerts generated |

-The PrometheusRule defines six alerts:
+The chart ships a PrometheusRule with six alerts:

-- WazuhAgentDown — Agent offline for 5+ minutes (critical)
+- WazuhAgentDown — agent offline for 5+ minutes (critical)

 - WazuhHighSCAFailureRate — >30% of checks failing (warning)